-Monitors track your Metrics or Logs data in real time and send notifications when noteworthy changes happen in your production applications.
+Monitors track your metrics and logs data in real time and send notifications when noteworthy changes happen in your production applications.

 Learn how Monitors differ from Scheduled Searches.